Dr. Itay Wiser – Leading Plastic Surgeon in NYC

 I care for every patient like she or he is my first degree relative.
 I am responsible for my patients no matter the outcome, and without an expiration date.
-My relationship with my patients is built on mutual trust, honesty and setting realistic expectations.”
+My relationship with my patients is built on mutual trust, honesty, and setting realistic expectations.”

 My Philosophy